 - Retain some card benefits

 For example, downgrading your Chase Sapphire Preferred to a Chase Freedom or Freedom Unlimited allows you to continue collecting valuable Ultimate Rewards points.
-Switching from the Capital One Venture to the VentureOne means no more annual fee, but you still have access to the easy-to-use purchase eraser, plus get Capital One’s 10x bonus points at Hotels.com/venture.
+Switching from the Capital One Venture Rewards Credit Card to the Capital One VentureOne Rewards Credit Card means no more annual fee.
+But, you still have access to the easy-to-use purchase eraser.
+Plus, you can take advantage of Capital One’s 10x bonus miles earning potential at Hotels.com/venture.

 Some downgraded cards even come with similar benefits as their more expensive siblings, like no foreign transaction fees and trip insurance.
 However, more often than not, point-per-dollar values will weaken with the no-fee cards.
 But they will help keep your credit score strong and healthy as downgrading doesn’t show up as a cancellation.